-.
 The first written mentioning on life in this area was in 5th century by Herodot, historian from Greece, as an area settled with people, farmers.
-Before that there are monument’s about Romans discovered area on the coast of river Veternica.
+Romans monument’s discovered area on the coast of river Veternica.
 In the 6th and 7th century Slavs settle this area.
 Archeological findings from the multi-layer sites indicate that the Scordisci and Triballi inhabited the Leskovac valley before the Roman conquest in the 1st century BC

 By the legend there was great lake by the settled area in that time.
 When it dried, it become hazel territory (hazel is Les in Serbian).
-During the era of Turks ruling of the territory name for today’s Leskovac was Hisar, that means fortress
+Yet, during the era of Turks ruling of the territory name for today’s Leskovac was Hisar, that means fortress.

 At the end of 18th century Leskovac was center of it’s area with 15 thousand inhabitants.

-By the end of 19th century this city was named Manchester of Serbia because of it’s modern and developed textile industry.
+In addition, by the end of 19th century this city was named Manchester of Serbia.
+As a result of it’s modern and developed textile industry.
 First wool factory here founded in 1896.

 Top post by Koridanaselje CC BY-SA 3.0